SeyedHamidreza/GOOD_descriptor/README.md

 ## CONTACT INFORMATION

--Please use the following email address, if you have questions or want to contribute to this project:
+1. Please use the following email address, if you have questions or want to contribute to this project:
--- Hamidreza Kasaei <seyed.Hamidreza@ua.pt>
+- Hamidreza Kasaei <seyed.Hamidreza@ua.pt>
--- Hamidreza Kasaei <kasaei.hamidreza@gmail.com>
+- Hamidreza Kasaei <kasaei.hamidreza@gmail.com>

--Follow us on our website for update:
+2. Follow us on our website for update: